 To apply to volunteer at the bookshop please contact 07899 458961

-This is a specialist role that offers full-training but is not suited to everyone.
-To this end we ask that everyone interested in this role complete at least 3 months as a general or kitchen volunteer if they have no prior experience, or a minimum of 4 shifts as a general or kitchen volunteer if they have a background in social work, occupation therapy or a similar experience, so that we can assess you for the role, and so you can decide if the role is right for you.
+This is a specialist role, where training and support is offered, but it won’t be suited to everyone.
+To this end we ask that everyone interested in this role complete at least 3 months as a kitchen volunteer if you have no prior experience, or a minimum of 4 shifts as a kitchen volunteer if you have a background in social work, occupational therapy or similar roles.
+This gives you time to understand the support role better and get to know our clients, so you can decide if the role is right for you, and we’ll also be able to assess your skills for the role, for example around communication and boundaries.

 We are lucky enough to have regular Groups of 8-10 employees from local businesses join us for a single, organised day of varied volunteering activities.